Air Partner - 11 mar 2019

 Most importantly of all though, our brokers are all industry professionals, with extensive product knowledge and an industry experience prior to their time at Air Partner.
 So we have staff with backgrounds from forwarding services, from the integrators, from airlines and from cargo handling and logistic companies.

 The Freight team enjoyed a very busy 2018, successfully delivering cargo assignments from a variety of new and existing customers.
-As announced in Air Partner’s interim results in October, Freight gross profit was up 36.4% for the six months ended 31 July 2018.
+As was announced in Air Partner’s interim results in October, Freight gross profit was up 36.4% for the six months ended 31 July 2018.
 This followed on from a record 2017.
 We’ve also enjoyed organic growth as a business in 2018, with an increase in clients to a record high.
 We have seen particular growth in government flying, as well as increased activity in the aerospace sector.

 Most importantly, we remain neutral, working with freight forwarders to protect their position in the business and enable them to offer winning charter solutions within their service portfolio.

-We have over 50 years of experience, so our people are well trained to deliver superior customer service, along with specialized knowledge of the industry and our products.
+We have over 50 years of experience, so our people are well trained to deliver superior customer service, along with specialised knowledge of the industry and our products.
 We shall continue to focus on delivering the highest levels of customer service in 2019 and beyond.